getchip/PocketCHIP-Docs/source/includes/_welcome-to-pocketchip.md

-# Welcome to Next Thing Co.
-PocketC.H.I.P. documentation.
+# Welcome to PocketC.H.I.P.

 ![PocketC.H.I.P.
 Front](images/front-and-back.png)

 Hey!
 Thanks for checking out **PocketC.H.I.P.**!

-PocketC.H.I.P. is a game console, a portable synthesizer, and a Linux field terminal.
-With a bit of effort, it can become a whole lot more – see PockulusC.H.I.P., PocketC.H.I.P. as a VR headset (http://pockulus.getchip.com/).
-The point is, PocketC.H.I.P. can be what you want it to be and we're excited to see what you will do with your PocketC.H.I.P..
+**PocketC.H.I.P.** is a game console, a portable synthesizer, and a Linux field terminal.
+With a bit of effort, it can become a whole lot more – see PockulusC.H.I.P., PocketC.H.I.P. as a VR headset [here](http://pockulus.getchip.com/).

+The point is, **PocketC.H.I.P. can be what you want it to be** and we're excited to see what you will do with your PocketC.H.I.P..

 These are the Docs, which are intended to help you get started with PocketC.H.I.P..
 The Docs will introduce you to the the software that comes pre-installed on PocketC.H.I.P., explain how to use the system, and hopefully plant some ideas about how you can do even more with your PocketC.H.I.P.